Best Spotlight Cameras

 What is FOV?

 FOV stands for field of view.
-A camera with a wide field of view can cover larger areas, thus surveying more territory.
+A spotlight cam with a wide field of view can cover larger areas, thus surveying more territory.

 The amount a spotlight cam can see is determined by its lens size.
 The larger the lens, the narrower the camera’s field of view will be, and vice versa.

-If a camera has an FOV greater than 80 degrees, it is usually deemed to have a ‘wide angle’ lens.
+If a spotlight cam has an FOV greater than 80 degrees, it is usually deemed to have a ‘wide angle’ lens.
 If a spotlight cam can capture a full 180 degrees, then the lens will usually be termed ‘super wide angle’.

-A high FOV increases the camera’s chances of capturing something incriminating on film.
+A high FOV increases the spotlight cam’s chances of capturing something incriminating on film.

 A spotlight cam with a 90-degree FOV, for example, is good for indoor use, as it can be set up in one corner and capture images of the entire room in front of it.
 It may also work well surveying a larger area such as a back garden.